musaubrian/smp/README.md

 Lets see how far we can get
 Seems we've gotten quite far.

-We make alot of assumptions:
+I make alot of assumptions:
 - You are on a `*nix` system.
 - Your Music is n `~/Music`
-- Most of your audio is in raylibs supported format:
+- Most of your audio is in raylib's supported format:
     - wav
     - mp3
     - ogg